-A full case history is taken to build up a picture of your unique situation, this includes looking at your tongue and taking your pulse.
-This provides valuable information in deciding the most appropriate treatment for you.
+A full case history is taken to build up a picture of your unique situation; this includes looking at your tongue and taking your pulse.
+This provides us with valuable information for deciding the most appropriate treatment for you.

-During a session fine disposable needles are gently placed into classical acupuncture points in order to stimulate change along the channels of energy which flow around the body.
-The aim is to stimulate the body's own healing response and restore natural balance.
+During a session, fine disposable needles are gently placed into classical acupuncture points, in order to stimulate change along the channels of energy that flow around the body.
+The aim is to stimulate the body's own healing response and restore its natural balance.
 Treatment is aimed at the root of your condition as well as your symptoms.
 This approach can lead to a more permanent resolution to your problems.
 Acupuncture needles are finer than needles used for injections or blood tests.
-When the needle is inserted the sensation is often described as a tingling or dull ache.
-Various auxiliary modalities such as electro acupuncture, cupping, Gua Sha scraping and the application of heat via moxibustion or heat lamps are also sometimes used where appropriate but will discussed with you beforehand.
+The sensation of a needle being inserted is often described as a tingling or dull ache.
+Where appropriate, we sometimes use various auxiliary modalities - such as electro acupuncture, cupping, Gua Sha scraping and the application of heat via moxibustion or heat lamps - but we will this discuss this with you beforehand.

 - Dental pain

 - Digestive problems such as IBS, frequency and bloating

 - Stress and Anxiety

 - Menstrual problems such as irregular periods, heavy or painful periods, PMS

 - Headaches and Migraines

 - Common acupuncture points are located on the lower arms and legs; it is advisable to wear clothing that allows access to these areas.